 On December 22, 2017, the Tax Cuts and Jobs Act, or the TCJA, was signed into law.
 Under the TCJA provisions, effective with tax years beginning on or after January 1, 2022, taxpayers can no longer immediately expense qualified research and development expenditures.
-Taxpayers are now required to capitalize and amortize these costs over five years for research conducted abroad.
+Taxpayers are now required to capitalize and amortize these costs over five years for research conducted within the United States or 15 years for research conducted abroad.
 As a result, the Company capitalized \$1.0 million of research and development expenses for the year ended December 31, 2022.